Can We Really Learn One Representation to Optimize All Rewards?: Experiments

-\textbf{Additional experiments.} In Appendix~\ref{appendix:fine-tuning-experiments}, we study whether one-step FB's benefits continue to transfer to online fine-tuning.
+\textbf{Additional experiments.} In Appendix~\ref{appendix:dataset-effects}, we study the effects of dataset quality on our algorithm.
 In Appendix~\ref{appendix:confounding}, we investigate the confounding effects in our didactic experiments.
 Appendix~\ref{appendix:ablation} studies key components of one-step FB: the behavioral-cloning regularization coefficient $\lambda_{\text{BC}}$, the orthonormalization regularization coefficient $\lambda_{\text{ortho}}$, the reward weighting temperature $\tau_{\text{reward}}$, and the representation dimension $d$.